Glycerin in Winemaking

 Note: While I realize that 1 US gallon does not equal 4 liters, for the purposes of this post, they are close enough for practical purposes.

 There is no science to this — it’s all to taste.
-Trust your taste buds.
-When you think it needs just a bit more, stop.
+Trust your taste buds. as I said above, when you think it needs just a bit more, stop.
 It doesn’t.

-Keep in mind that it’s always easier to add more than to take some out, so don’t put in too much.
+Keep in mind that it’s always easier to add more than to take some out.

 Making It Dissolve